 On July 16, 2012, the Fourth Judicial District for the State of Minnesota dismissed Deutsche Bank from a litigation brought by Moneygram Payment Systems, Inc. (Moneygram) relating to investments in RMBS, collateralized debt obligations and credit-linked notes.
 The court further denied Moneygram's motion for reconsideration, and Moneygram has filed an appeal.
 On January 11, 2013, Moneygram filed a summons with notice in New York State Supreme Court seeking to assert claims similar to those dismissed in Minnesota.
 On June 17, 2013, Moneygram filed an amended summons with notice and complaint in New York State Supreme Court.
 On July 22, 2013, the Minnesota Court of Appeals affirmed the dismissal of Deutsche Bank AG, but reversed the dismissal of the Company.
-The Company is seeking to appeal by filing a writ of certoria to the Minnesota Supreme Court.
+On October 15, 2013, the Minnesota Supreme Court denied the Company's petition for review of the Minnesota Court of Appeal's decision reversing the district court's dismissal of claims against the Company.
+The Court of Appeals issued its judgment on October 28, 2013.
+On January 31, 2014, the Company filed a petition for writ of certorari with the United States Supreme Court to seek review of Minnesota Court of Appeals decision finding specific personal jurisdiction over the Company.

-Pursuant to terms of settlement agreements, litigations filed by Stichting Pensionfonds ABP (Stichting), West Virginia Investment Management Board and The Union Central Life Insurance Company were dismissed.
-The financial terms of the settlement are not material to Deutsche Bank.
+Pursuant to terms of settlement agreements, litigations filed by Allstate Insurance Company, Cambridge Place Investments Management Inc., Dexia SA/NV, Stichting Pensionfonds ABP, West Virginia Investment Management Board, The Union Central Life Insurance Company, Teachers Insurance and Annuity Association of America and the Western and Southern Life Insurance Co. were dismissed.
+The financial terms of each of these settlements are confidential and not material to the Company.